 Ms. Carmen Carraway

-Carmen earned a B.A. in French and Economics with a minor in Art History from the University of Virginia, and her graduate work is in French Studies.
+Carmen earned a B.A. in French and Economics with a minor in Art History, and then an M.S. in French Studies, from the University of Virginia.
 Carmen first envisioned herself as a teacher while studying and living in Aix-en-Provence as an undergraduate.
 Prior to her work at the Loudoun School, Carmen taught French for three years in Richmond, and received two teaching honors in that time.

 Carmen is a lifelong learner.
 She has recently become deeply interested in Senegalese films that depict the economic and cultural legacies of French colonialism in African countries.
 She loves applying her multidisciplinary knowledge to her French lessons by making connections to global commerce, political history, and the fine arts.